My Chef’s Apron

 Variations & Substitutions

-• Switch Up Citrus: Try lime instead of lemon for a slightly different flavor profile, especially if you have leftovers from making my Sparkling Pineapple Mojito Mocktail.
+• Switch up citrus: Try lime instead of lemon for a slightly different flavor profile, especially if you have leftovers from making my Sparkling Pineapple Mojito Mocktail.

-• Boost Nutrition: Add a splash of coconut water for extra electrolytes, especially after a workout.
+• Boost nutrition: Add a splash of coconut water for extra electrolytes, especially after a workout.

 • Flavor Your Water: Add a splash of the juice to a glass of water for a naturally refreshing twist.